YuliiaKharchenko/pands-project/README.md

 2. **Histogram Generation**.

-Histograms are used to visualise the frequency and distribution of data to be investigated.
+Histograms are used to visualise the frequency of data distribution to be investigated.
 The WikipediA's description of histogram definition is [here](https://en.wikipedia.org/wiki/Histogram).

 To generate histograms for each variable this function was created: